evidence-dev/evidence/sites/docs/docs/getting-started/connect-data-warehouse.md

 # Connect Data Warehouse

-Evidence supports Google BigQuery, Snowflake, and PostgreSQL.
+Evidence supports Google BigQuery, Snowflake, PostgreSQL, and MySQL.

 If you want to try out Evidence with free public datasets, both BigQuery and Snowflake offer a large collection.